srios000/pert8_npm/readme.md

 5. Open a Pull Request

 ## License
-`This project is licensed under the [LICENSE NAME] - see the LICENSE.md file for details`
+`This project is licensed under the GNU General Public License (GPL) - see the LICENSE.md file for details`

 ## Contact